 Dr. Ivan Orlov obtained a Ph.D. in Crystallography from the Federal University of Technology in Switzerland EPFL and an MSc in Solid-State Physics in Moscow, Russia.
 Ivan co-founded Scientific Visual in 2010 to answer the challenge of the synthetic crystals industry struggling with high defect yield.
 Prior to this he worked in a company specialized in diamond optics.
 He has more than 10 years of experience in R&D with focus on optical materials, industrial crystals and non-destructive quality control technologies.
 Dr. Orlov was a SEMI Task Force member for sapphire standard development in China and collaborates with ISO committee in Switzerland to establish industry-wide sapphire quality standards.

-Serena Brischetto is a marketing and communications manager at SEMI Europe.
+Serena Brischetto is senior marketing and communications manager at SEMI Europe.